Izabela-L/PR21IL/README.md

 ## Comparison

-First, I wanted to take a look at popularity scores and how the compare.
+First, I wanted to take a look at popularity scores and how they compare.

 ![alt text](popularity.jpg)